 The US-China Business Council (USCBC) is a private, non-profit organization of more than 200 American companies that do business with China.
 Founded in 1973 following the first formal exchanges between the United States and China by a group of interested companies, USCBC’s mission is to expand the US-China commercial relationship to the benefit of its membership, and more broadly, the US economy.
 Through close collaboration between offices in Washington, DC, Beijing, and Shanghai, USCBC provides extensive China-focused information, advisory, and advocacy services, along with events, to its multinational member companies.

-USCBC’s Beijing office seeks to hire a Manager of Business Advisory Services, reporting to the Deputy Director.
+USCBC’s Beijing office seeks to hire a Manager of Business Advisory Services, reporting to the Director of the office.

 - Research, analyze, and write on China-related commercial policy;